Listanon/Digiclicker/README.md

 First make sure you have git and npm available as command-line utilities (so you should install Git and NodeJS if you don't have them already).

-Open a command line interface in the directory that contains this README file, and use the following command to install PokéClicker's other dependencies locally:
+Open a command line interface in the directory that contains this README file, and use the following command to install DigiClicker's other dependencies locally:
 ```cmd
 npm clean-install
 ```

-Then finally, run the following command in the command line interface to start a browser running PokéClicker.
+Then finally, run the following command in the command line interface to start a browser running DigiClicker.
 ```cmd
 npm start
 ```